Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - dictionary
 - set
 - None.
 You can only build a stack from scratch.
-- list
+- list //CORRECT

 #### Q23.
 What is the correct syntax for instantiating a new object of the type Game?
 - `my_game = class.Game()`
 - `my_game = class(Game)`
-- `my_game = (Game)`
+- `my_game = (Game)` //CORRECT
 - `my_game = Game.create()`

 #### Q24.
 What does the built-in map() function do?
 - It creates a path from multiple values in an iterable to a single value.
-- It applies a function to each item in an iterable and returns the value of that function.
+- It applies a function to each item in an iterable and returns the value of that function. //CORRECT
 - It converts a complex value type into simpler value types.
 - It creates a mapping between two different elements of different iterables.

 #### Q25.
 If you don't explicitly return a value from a function, what happens?
 - The function will return a RuntimeError if you don't return a value.
-- If the return keyword is absent, the function will return None.
+- If the return keyword is absent, the function will return None. //CORRECT
 - If the return keyword is absent, the function will return True.
 - The function will enter an infinite loop because it won't know when to stop executing its code.

 #### Q26.
 What is the purpose of the pass statement in Python?
 - It is used to skip the yield statement of a generator and return a value of None.
-- It is a null operation used mainly as a placeholder in functions, classes, etc.
+- It is a null operation used mainly as a placeholder in functions, classes, etc. //CORRECT
 - It is used to pass control from one statement block to another.
 - It is used to skip the rest of a while or for loop and return to the start of the loop.

 #### Q27.
 What is the term used to describe items that may be passed into a function?
-- arguments
+- arguments // CORRECT
 - paradigms
 - attributes
 - decorators

 #### Q28.
 Which collection type is used to associate values with unique keys?
 - slot
-- dictionary
+- dictionary //CORRECT
 - queue
 - sorted list

 #### Q29.
 When does a for loop stop iterating?
 - when it encounters an infinite loop
-- when it encounters an if/else statement that contains a break keyword
+- when it encounters an if/else statement that contains a break keyword //CORRECT
 - when it has assessed each item in the iterable it is working on or a break keyword is encountered
 - when the runtime for the loop exceeds O(n^2)

 #### Q30.
 Assuming the node is in a singly linked list, what is the runtime complexity of searching for a specific node within a singly linked list?
-- The runtime is O(n) because in the worst case, the node you are searching for is the last node, and every node in the linked list must be visited.
+- The runtime is O(n) because in the worst case, the node you are searching for is the last node, and every node in the linked list must be visited. //CORRECT
 - The runtime is O(nk), with n representing the number of nodes and k representing the amount of time it takes to access each node in memory.
 - The runtime cannot be determined unless you know how many nodes are in the singly linked list.
 - The runtime is O(1) because you can index directly to a node in a singly linked list.